Central Europe energy storage facility

 Considering energy density, charge and discharge efficiency, life span, and ecofriendliness of devices, the battery storage shall be based on Lithium-ion technology.
 In smaller scale, to increase the energy density of the batteries, the project also foresees the implementation of Lithium-sulphur technology.

-The ELSEA project is enlisted on preliminary ENTSO-E’s TYNDP 2020 and is published on the website of ENTSO-E.
+The ELSEA project was enlisted on preliminary ENTSO-E’s TYNDP 2020.
+The list of projects is published on the ENTSO-E website.

 Project leaflet (.pdf)